BigDaddyNFT/BigDaddyPlugin/README.md

   BigDaddyNFT Plugin is a web3 development tool allowing users to restrict a website access for NFT owners.
 With its user-friendly interface, users can manage their NFTs and restrict website route access based on NFT ownership.

 - [BigDaddy Minter Page](https://gitlab.bigdaddy-nft.com/bigdaddycore/bigdaddymintersite)
-  BigDaddy Minter Page is a website allowing users to create a NFT Collection. yDuring creation, the BigDaddyContract will generate a siteId.
+  BigDaddy Minter Page is a website allowing users to create a NFT Collection.
+During creation, the BigDaddyContract will generate a siteId.
 This siteId is necessary to use the BigDaddyNFTPlugin

 - [BigDaddy Developer Page](https://gitlab.bigdaddy-nft.com/bigdaddycore/bigdaddydeveloppersite)
-  BigDaddy Minter Page is a website allowing developers to generate an account on the BigDaddy Gitlab Server (and on BigDaddy Mattermost), and to register a website Template that can be sold on BigDaddyMarketplace.
+  BigDaddy Developer Page is a website allowing developers to generate an account on the BigDaddy Gitlab Server (and on BigDaddy Mattermost), and to register a website Template that can be sold on BigDaddyMarketplace.

 - [BigDaddy Marketplace](https://gitlab.bigdaddy-nft.com/bigdaddycore/bigdaddymarketplace)
   BigDaddy Marketplace is a website allowing users to but a Website Template and to deploy it with a personnal SiteID on the Internet.